logo

 North Central Texas College

-North Central Texas College’s full-time, two-year radiography program at the Gainesville campus leads to the Associate of Applied Science (AAS) in Radiologic Technology.
+North Central Texas College’s (NCTC) full-time, two-year radiography program at the Gainesville campus leads to the Associate of Applied Science (AAS) in Radiologic Technology.
 Prior to beginning radiologic technology coursework, skills labs, and clinical rotations, students must first complete 14 credit hours of prerequisite courses in algebra; grammar and composition; and anatomy and physiology.
 Students will complete a clinical rotation each semester of the program in addition to coursework covering medical imaging, radiography pathology, radiographic procedures, and radiation protection and biology.
 The highly selective program only admits 20 applicants a year.
 Prospective applicants must attend a mandatory advising session prior to applying for the program.

 South Texas College